Ekimoth/react-global-piece/README.md

 }));
 ```

 Let's imagine that by the time your component gets rendered you've already got some initial data you want to populate your state with, which can very possibly be different than its _default value_.
-This is why the hook we generated with `createStatePiece` accepts an optional argument `initialState` for overriding the _default state_.
+You can overwrite the _default value_ simply by passing your preferred initial value as an argument to the hook we generated with `createStatePiece`:

 ```javascript
 const [stateValue, setStateValue, resetStateValue] = useUserData({